kardeiz/dbi/README.md

 # dbi

-A database interface for Rust, based loosely on [Jdbi](https://github.com/jdbi/jdbi/).
+A database interface for Rust, based loosely on the SQL Objects API of Java's [Jdbi](https://github.com/jdbi/jdbi/).

+Uses Rust 1.30's procedural macros.
+Works on stable (current) Rust.

+Currently only supports mysql (via [`mysql_async`](https://github.com/blackbeam/mysql_async)), but support for other database systems is planned.

+## Usage

-Define a trait with methods conforming to your params and desired results, and pass in the SQL string in the method attributes:
+Define a trait with methods conforming to params and desired results for any number of queries, and pass in the SQL string in the method attributes:

 ```rust
 #[dbi_trait(impl_for(new="UserDao"))]